liang958/Tableau/README.md

 5. Compare the trend of house prices with earnings.
    The salary earnings increases from 2001 to 2015.
 It doesn't have a dip drop between 2008 and 2009.
+   Over past 15 years, house price index increases 71% versus monthly earning increases 38%

 6. Did people spend more of their earnings in 2014 than they did in 2001?
    Comparing consumer index with monthly earnings from 2001 to 2014, monthly earnings increases 38% versus consumer index which increases 23.37%.
-Therefore, people spend less of their earning in 2014 than they did in 2001.
+Therefore, people spend less of their earning to buy stuffs in 2014 than they did in 2001.
+But they have to spend much more earning to buy a house

 7. There were several economic crises in the world in the last 40 years, including these four: Black Monday (1987), Recession (early 1990s), dot com bubble (2000 - 2002), Financial crisis (2007 - 2009).
 Show the effect of these crises on: